-You might not know the name of this butterfly but almost certainly you've seen flittering around in your neighborhood, in a park, along roadsides and maybe in your yard.
+You might not know the name of this butterfly but almost certainly you've seen it flittering around in your neighborhood, in a park, along roadsides and maybe in your yard.

 This is the cloudless sulphur, Phoebis sennae, one of the most common butterflies in Florida, found in all 67 counties.
 It's relatively large size, yellow color and adaptability to most environments makes it easy to spot even by the most casual observer.

 The cloudless sulphur is basically a butterfly of warm climes.
 Its range extends from Argentina, through South America, Central America, Mexico and the Caribbean into the deep south of the United States.
 It will wander farther north in spring and summer, even into Canada on occasion, but the numbers begin to thin around Pennsylvania and New York.
-Sulphurs can't tolerate freezes, so they'll migrate in large numbers as far south as Lake O. Sulphurs in south Texas and South Florida stay put and are active all year.
+Sulphurs can't tolerate freezes, so they'll migrate in large numbers as far south as Lake Okeechobee.
+Sulphurs in south Texas and South Florida stay put and are active all year.

 Cloudless sulphurs are yellow, with irregular spotting throughout their wings.
 If you catch a glimpse of one with its wings unfolded, you'll a series of dark spots along the outter edges.
 Their wingspan can exceed three inches.
 Females can be paler than the guys, or even white.
 In winter, males take on a darker shade of yellow and are larger than those born during the warmer months.